Student Attendance, Conduct and Behaviour

 Absences/illness should be reported to the school office by phone or email.
 For Primary or Middle School, please email firstname.lastname@example.org or call +41 41 768 2900 and for High School, please email email@example.com or call +41 41 768 2950 each day that the student is absent, between 08:00 and 08:45 in the morning, before classes start.
 This allows the class teacher and the subject teachers to be informed before class attendance is taken.
 If applicable, please notify the school bus driver prior to your scheduled pick-up time by sms and by e-mailing firstname.lastname@example.org by 07:45.
 This also applies to dental and medical appointments scheduled during school hours.

-Students who need to leave school early for a doctor or dentist’s appointment must bring a signed note from home, send an email or call (but please try to limit requests by phone to emergencies).
-The student must bring the note to the lesson they need to leave early and then meet their parent or guardian in the School Office to “sign out” before leaving the campus.
+Parents or guardians of students who need to leave school early for a doctor or dentist’s appointment must an email to the Class/Homeroom Teacher and email@example.com or call (but please try to limit requests by phone to emergencies).
+The student must meet their parent or guardian in the School Office to “sign out” before leaving the campus.
 Students must "sign in" again if they return the same day.
 Under no circumstances may a student leave campus without first reporting to the office.

 If a student becomes ill during the school day, a parent or guardian will be contacted and requested to pick up their child as soon as possible.
 Under no circumstances should a student leave without seeing the school nurse and receiving permission to leave school.
 Failure to do this can pose serious health risks and cause great and undue concern for parents and the school.